Happy 50th 'SNL!' Here's a look back at the show's very first cast

 On Saturday nights, in those early years, young people gathered around TVs to watch the Lorne Michaels production that served up counterculture to the mass market via the Not Ready for Prime Time Players.

-“What is attractive and unusual about the program is that it is an attempt, finally, to provide entertainment on television in a recognizable human, non-celebrity voice, and in a voice, too, that tries to deal with the morass of media-induced show business culture that increasingly pervades American life,” The New Yorker's Michael J. Arlen wrote in a 1975 review.

 Fast forward to this year, Sept.
-28, when the first episode of “SNL's” half-century season is set to air in a lead-up to a three-hour live primetime special Feb.
+28, when the first episode of “SNL’s” half-century season is set to air in a lead-up to a three-hour live primetime special Feb.
 16 on, gasp, a Sunday.
-Jean Smart will host to open the season, with Jelly Roll as musical guest.
+Jean Smart will host to open the season.

-Over the decades, some seasons were better than others, with breakout stars like Eddie Murphy, Adam Sandler, Tina Fey, Will Ferrell, Mike Myers and more following the original seven.
-So what became of the very first cast, the freshman class, post-"SNL?"
-Here's a catchup.
+Over the decades, some seasons were better than others, with breakout stars like Eddie Murphy, Adam Sandler, Tina Fey, Will Ferrell and more.
+So what became of the freshman “SNL” class?

 John Belushi

 Following years of drug use, he died March 5, 1982, at 33 after overdosing at the Chateau Marmont in Los Angeles.
-Belushi's death stunned and saddened his friends and fans and symbolized the end of the hard-living '70s.
+Belushi’s death stunned friends and fans and symbolized the end of the hard-living ’70s.

-In addition to his mischievous, often frenzied performances on “SNL,” Belushi appeared in other films as well, including the drama “Old Boyfriends” and the poorly-reviewed Steven Spielberg–directed historical comedy “1941."

-The sunglass-wearing, dark-suited Blues Brothers took on a fame of their own with the self-titled 1980 movie, directed by John Landis.
-After Belushi's death, “Blues Brothers 2000” was released in 1998 in tribute with most of the first film's original cast.
+The sunglass-wearing, dark-suited Blues Brothers took on a fame of their own with the self-titled 1980 movie.
+After Belushi’s death, “Blues Brothers 2000” was released in 1998 in tribute with most of the first film’s original cast.

-After Belushi's death, many of his loved ones, including his widow Judith Belushi Pisano, were angered by the negative narrative tone of “Wired,” the Bob Woodward book about the comic genius.
-Belushi Pisano and Tanner Colby responded with a book of their own, “Belushi: A Biography.”

-Belushi Pisano, his high school sweetheart, died in July from cancer.
-John Belushi shared a writing Emmy with fellow “SNL” cast members and writers in 1977.

 Gilda Radner